Matcha Tea

 Elevation 10m above sea level

 Shading Special, multi-staged process.
 Shading for 50 days: 20 days with 50% shade and 30 days with 70% shade.
-Use of 3 tana layers as required to control degree of shading and maintain sufficient air circulation.
+Use of 3 tana layers in order to control degree of shading and maintain air circulation.

 Laboratory Tests Radioactivity (annual test of region), pesticides, heavy metals and aluminium